-- 5.118 Building Communities Together (BCT) Partnership aims to communities to better harness local resources, help each other and build resilience whilst protecting the most vulnerable. - 5.119 This Partnership was established as a sub group of the Council's Health and Wellbeing Board bringing together the Brilliant West Berkshire Programme Board and the Safer Communities Partnership.
-The Building Communities Together Partnership will oversee and guide multi-agency partnership work contributing to achieving the Health and Wellbeing Strategy Aim to 'build a thriving and sustainable environment in which communities can flourish'

-- 5.120 The Building Communities Together Partnership's Strategic Aims are to: - Build community resilience - Help reduce inequalities in health and wellbeing - Reduce and prevent crime - Safeguard children and vulnerable adults - 5.121 The Partnership's Strategic Action Plan identifies 4 objectives: - Community Engagement Develop and sustain effective and appropriate ways of working with communities, groups, networks and individuals - Early Intervention and Prevention Protect those who are vulnerable and work in partnership to reduce risk - Empowering Communities and Individuals Identify opportunities for communities and individuals to 'take the lead' - Integrated Working Strengthen the Building Communities Together Partnership - 5.122 Whilst no infrastructure requirements have been identified as part of the IDP Statement at this point in time, over the coming months, further discussions on Strategic Infrastructure, and Local Infrastructure requirement associated with the proposed site allocations will continue with the Partnership and the IDP amended to reflect any discussions.
+- 5.122 Building Communities Together (BCT) Partnership aims to communities to better harness local resources, help each other and build resilience whilst protecting the most vulnerable. - 5.123 This Partnership was established as a sub group of the Council's Health and Wellbeing Board bringing together the Brilliant West Berkshire Programme Board and the Safer Communities Partnership.
+The Building Communities Together Partnership will oversee and guide multi-agency partnership work contributing to achieving the Health and Wellbeing Strategy Aim to 'build a thriving and sustainable environment in which communities can flourish' - 5.124 The Building Communities Together Partnership's Strategic Aims are to: - Build community resilience - Help reduce inequalities in health and wellbeing - Reduce and prevent crime - Safeguard children and vulnerable adults - 5.125 The Partnership's Strategic Action Plan identifies 4 objectives: - Community Engagement Develop and sustain effective and appropriate ways of working with communities, groups, networks and individuals - Early Intervention and Prevention Protect those who are vulnerable and work in partnership to reduce risk - Empowering Communities and Individuals Identify opportunities for communities and individuals to 'take the lead' - Integrated Working Strengthen the Building Communities Together Partnership - 5.126 In addition to the above, the Newbury Town Centre Masterplan as part of Town Centre Regeneration Programme, identifies opportunities to address safety concerns of all users of urban space in town centres at night, such as additional outdoor lighting that will enhance community safety, bring character and help define urban spaces. - 5.127 Whilst no infrastructure requirements have been identified as part of the IDP at this point in time, over the coming months, further discussions on Strategic Infrastructure, and Local Infrastructure requirement associated with the proposed site allocations will continue with the Partnership and the IDP amended to reflect any discussions.